kenakofer/hymnsinger/README.md

     - Add master volume slider
     - Add pitch change slider
     - Add Instrument change option
-    - Add expandable advanced panel, place most things inside to avoid clutter
   - Play sample on the index page?
   - Screenshot on home page showing e.g. amazing grace old and new.
-  - Programatic key change?
-Would require either
-    - Generating all the desired key changes up front (+/- 3 half steps?)
-    - Using a custom lilybin setup on server or AWS lambda, or some other serverside way to re-parse lilypond files.
-This would be far more difficult, but also allow the user tons of flexibility down the line.
-  - Add windows configuration section/page
   - Consider reaching out to people
   - Configurable space around lyrics
   - Figure out how to understand/clean up extra_lyrics columns